 Continuing Education Activity

-A below the knee amputation (BKA) is a transtibial amputation that involves removing the foot, ankle joint, distal tibia, fibula, and corresponding soft tissue structures.
-In general, below the knee amputations are associated with better functional outcomes than above the knee amputations.
-This activity describes the indications and technique for performing below the knee amputations and highlights the role of the interprofessional team in the pre and post operative management of patients undergoing this procedure.
+A below-knee amputation (BKA), or below-the-knee amputation, is a transtibial amputation that involves removing the foot, ankle joint, distal tibia, fibula, and corresponding soft tissue structures.
+Lower extremity amputation serves as a life-saving procedure.
+Lower limb ischemia, peripheral arterial disease, and diabetes are considered the major causality of limb amputations in more than 50% of cases.
+Trauma is the next leading cause of lower-extremity amputations.
+In general, below-knee amputations are associated with better functional outcomes than above-knee amputations.
+This activity describes the indications and techniques for performing below-knee amputations and highlights the role of the interprofessional team in the preoperative and postoperative management of the condition.

-- Describe the postoperative management of a patient who has undergone a below the knee amputation.
+- Implement guideline-concordant postoperative care for a patient who has undergone a below-knee amputation.

-- Summarize the complications associated with below the knee amputations.
+- Apply best practices to reduce the complications associated with below-knee amputations.

-- Outline the importance of collaboration and coordination amongst the interprofessional team to facilitate safe outcomes for patients requiring below the knee amputations.
+- Collaborate with the interprofessional team to facilitate safe outcomes for patients requiring below-knee amputations.

-A below-knee amputation (“BKA”) is a transtibial amputation that involves removing the foot, ankle joint, and distal tibia and fibula with related soft tissue structures.
-In general, a BKA is preferred over an above-knee amputation (AKA), as the former has better rehabilitation and functional outcomes.
-The rates of lower extremity amputation have declined in recent years, but 3500 trauma-related amputations are still performed in the United States each year.
+A below-knee amputation (BKA) is a transtibial amputation that involves removing the foot, ankle joint, distal tibia, and fibula with related soft tissue structures.
+Generally, a BKA is preferred over an above-knee amputation (AKA), as the former has better rehabilitation and functional outcomes.
+Lower extremity amputation rates have declined recently, but 3500 trauma-related amputations are still performed annually in the United States.
 This surgical operation carries significant morbidity, yet it remains a treatment modality with vital clinical and often life-saving significance given appropriate indications.

 Anatomy and Physiology

-There are 4 fascial compartments in the lower leg, containing muscles to the leg and foot and important neurovascular structures.
-While a BKA divides all compartments, a thorough grasp of the relevant anatomy is vital to controlling blood loss intraoperatively and preventing known complications.
+Four fascial compartments in the lower leg contain muscles to the leg and foot and critical neurovascular structures.
+While a BKA divides all compartments, a thorough grasp of the relevant anatomy is vital in controlling blood loss intraoperatively and preventing known complications.

 There are three major categories of indications for proceeding with a BKA.
 These include urgent cases where source control of necrotizing infections or hemorrhagic injuries outweighs limb preservation.
-These operations are performed when death is imminent, and may at times, necessitate bedside operation if there is insufficient time to reach the operative suite.
+These operations are performed when death is imminent and may sometimes necessitate bedside operation if there is insufficient time to reach the operative suite.

-Finally, elective BKAs are appropriate in the non-septic or imminently sick population with problems such as venous stasis ulceration, multiple distal to mid-foot amputations with persistent infection or vascular insufficiency, or lack of distal foot/ankle function with refractory pain.
+Finally, elective BKAs may be appropriate in non-septic patients suffering from extensive nonhealing tissue loss, multiple distal to mid-foot amputations with persistent infection, unreconstructable vascular insufficiency with a nonhealing ulcer, or lack of distal foot/ankle function with refractory pain.

-In patients who are in extremis due to sepsis, blood loss, acute major organ failure, or other cause, every attempt should be made to stabilize the patient before starting a major surgical procedure.
-The one exception to this is the case of uncontrolled, spreading necrotizing infection, where source control is often life-saving.
-Conversely, in cases of acute hemorrhage, local tourniquets may be applied for several hours while resuscitation takes place.
+In patients in extremis due to sepsis, blood loss, acute major organ failure, or other causes, every attempt should be made to stabilize the patient before starting a major surgical procedure.
+The one exception to this is the case of uncontrolled, spreading necrotizing infection, where the source control is often life-saving.
+Conversely, in cases of acute hemorrhage, local tourniquets may be applied for several hours while resuscitation occurs.